M66B/FairEmail/FAQ.md

 You can show images in messages from trusted senders by default by enabled the display setting *Automatically show images for known contacts*.

-People in the Android contacts list are considered to be known and trusted, unless the contact is in the group / has the label '*Untrusted*' (case insensitive).
+Contacts in the Android contacts list are considered to be known and trusted, unless the contact is in the group / has the label '*Untrusted*' (case insensitive).

 <br />